GP-Stanley/tech264-cloud-linux/scripting/raw_linux_codealong.md

-# CHAT GPT 3.5 notes adaptation
+# CHAT GPT 3.5 notes adaptation: do we want this?
 # Basic Linux Commands

 ### Navigation & File Management